 Installation in parking structures must be in accordance with the current edition of ANSI/NFPA No. 88A, Standard for Parking Structures.

 Installation in repair garages must be in accordance with the current edition of ANSI/NFPA No. 88B, Standard for Repair Garages.

-These units are approved for installation in residential applications.
-Residential applications are defined as installations for heating nonliving spaces that are attached to, adjacent to or part of a structure that contains space for family living quarters.
-For installation in a residential garage, unit must be installed so that burners and ignition source are located no less than 18" (457mm) above floor.
+These units are approved for residential garage or non-confined living space applications.
+For installation in a residential garage or non-confined living space, unit must be installed so that burners and ignition source are located no less than 18" (457mm) above floor.
 Heater must be located or protected to avoid physical damage by vehicles.
 Refer to the current edition of ANSI Z223.1, National Fuel Gas Code.